-Collie Exercise Needs: Activity & Fitness Guide
+Collie exercise & Fitness Guide

 How much exercise does a Collie need?
 Activity recommendations for this large moderate-energy herding breed.

-The Collie needs 30–60 minutes of exercise daily.
+Daily exercise daily.
 Moderate daily exercise keeps your Collie healthy and mentally satisfied.

 Health Predisposition Summary: Collies show higher-than-average incidence of collie eye anomaly, hip dysplasia, bloat based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.